 Congrats!
 You’ve Started The Debt Pay Off Process!

 The steps you’ve completed so far have gotten you well along the process of paying your debt off.
 Even though you may feel like you haven’t made any progress yet, that couldn’t be further from the truth.

 You now know everyone you owe money to, how much money you owe in total and how much your total monthly payments are.
 You now know the basic information you’ll need to make intelligent decisions on how you’ll pay your debt off.

-> The next step in paying off your debt is setting yourself up for success in your debt pay off journey, which we’ll cover next week.
+The next step in paying off your debt is setting yourself up for success in your debt pay off journey.
+Read about it here.

-> Do you have any questions or concerns about how to perform the steps in today’s article?
+Do you have any questions or concerns about how to perform the steps in today’s article?
 If so, leave a comment or contact me directly and I’ll do my best to help!